-Outcomes for disadvantaged pupils from 2022-2023
+Outcomes for pupil premium pupils from 2023-2024

-Qualified teacher and teaching assistant provision enabled focused work on target groups of pupils in and out of daily lessons in order to boost progress.

-At Oakley CE Junior School, pupil premium pupils achieve well in relation to national figures.
+Qualified teacher and teaching assistant provision enabled focused work on target groups of pupils in and out of daily lessons in order to boost progress at Oakley CE Junior School, pupil premium pupils achieve well in relation to national figures.

-End of Key Stage 2 2022-23 (Year 6)
+End of Key Stage 2 2023-24 (Year 6)

-In this year group, there were 9 pupil premium children out of a total of 66 children (13.64% of the cohort).
-Three of these children also had English as an Additional Language.
-Three of these 9 children were also on the Special Educational Needs and Disabilities register, one of those three had an EHCP.
+In this year group, there were 6 pupil premium children out of a total of 60 children (10% of the cohort).
+Three of these 6 children were also on the Special Educational Needs and Disabilities register, one of those three had an EHCP and did not take their SATs tests.